codersforcauses/workshops/docs/2021-2022-summer/introduction-to-backend-development-with-django.md

     ]
     ```

 15. Manually test with DRF Frontend or postman

+Final code can be seen [here](https://github.com/codersforcauses/django-todo-demo).